nestjs/docs.nestjs.com/content/graphql/scalars.md

 To define a custom scalar (read more about scalars [here](https://www.apollographql.com/docs/graphql-tools/scalars.html)), create a type definition and a dedicated resolver.
 Here (as in the official documentation), we’ll use the `graphql-type-json` package for demonstration purposes.
 This npm package defines a `JSON` GraphQL scalar type.

-Start by install the package:
+Start by installing the package:

 ```bash
 $ npm i --save graphql-type-json